Discrete automorphism groups of convex cones of finite type: Introduction

-The first section recalls (or discusses) the elements of the theory of convex sets.
-In Section 2 we prove the basic theorem stated above.
+The first section recalls (or discusses) some of the basics of the theory of convex sets.
+In Section 2 we prove the fundamental theorem stated above.
 Its first applications are in Section 3.
 The following section introduces the central notion of this paper (that of a polyhedral triple) and we derive a number of properties of the corresponding group.
-In Section 5 we determine the structure of a stabilizer of a face, with most of our results being summed up by Theorem \ref{thm:stabilizerfacemain}.
+In Section 5 we determine the structure of a stabilizer of a face, with most of our results being summed up by Theorem \ref{thm:stabilizerfacemain}. \\

-We believe that there should even be a more general (and arguably more natural) setting in which the present discussion can be carried out, namely for open convex sets in an affine space that come with a discrete group of automorphisms admitting a (not necessarily bounded) polyhedron with some improper faces as fundamental domain (so that in particular, it is no longer assumed that there is an invariant lattice).
-The reader may feel free to take this as a challenge. \\

 This paper intends to be the first installment of a series on semi-toric compactification.
 It is a `spin-off' of my ancient unpublished preprint \cite{looij:semitoric} to the extent that it is only about the geometry of discrete groups acting on convex cones, the complex-analytic story being relegated to sequels.
-My justification is that I believe that this material forms a natural whole and that the results have an interest of their own, independent of the motivating application originally envisaged (namely to develop a common generalization of the compactifications of Baily-Borel and Mumford \emph{et al.}\ of locally symmetric varieties).
+Yet I believe that this material forms a natural whole and that the results have an interest of their own, independent of the motivating application originally envisaged (namely to develop a common generalization of the compactifications of Baily-Borel and Mumford \emph{et al.}\ \cite{amrt} of locally symmetric varieties). \\

+\emph{Acknowledgements.} I am indebted to Burt Totaro for a meticulous reading of an earlier version of this paper.
+He pointed out several inaccuracies and often suggested ways to overcome them.
+His comments also helped to make this version more reader friendly.
+(In the mean time he has applied some of the results presented here \cite{totaro}.)
+I thank Ofer Gabber for a suggestion made long ago for a proof of Lemma \ref{lemma:unip}. \\